ICJIA/spac-statute-explorer/README.md

 # spac-statute-explorer

-> Proof of concept simple test integrating Vue and https://sql.js.org
+> Proof of concept test integrating Vue and https://sql.js.org

-> Uses Webpack's [file-loader](https://v4.webpack.js.org/loaders/file-loader/) to load the Web Assembly (WASM) sqlite3 module, creating a new database, and then making a raw SQL query.
+> Uses Webpack's [file-loader](https://v4.webpack.js.org/loaders/file-loader/) to load the Web Assembly (WASM) sqlite3 module, creates a new database, and makes a raw SQL query.
+All client-side.

 ## Project setup